Sebastian Dytrych Logov2.1.0Contact

 Hip-Driven Bipedal Walking Robot

-Developed at the PROOF Lab, this bipedal robot is designed to traverse uneven terrain while carrying significant loads.
-Its hip-centered actuation controls hip, knee, and ankle joints via a mechanical linkage system, reducing leg inertia by 30% while adding extra degrees of freedom at the ankle.
-Finite element analysis optimized the structural components, resulting in a strong, lightweight prototype presented to senior research engineers.
+Developed at the PROOF Lab, this bipedal robot was engineered to traverse uneven terrain while carrying significant loads.
+Its hip-centered actuation strategy drives the hip, knee, and ankle through a mechanical linkage system, reducing leg inertia while preserving load-bearing capability.
+Additional ankle degrees of freedom improved terrain adaptability, while finite element analysis informed the structural design of critical components for improved stiffness-to-weight performance.
+The resulting prototype was developed and presented within a university research environment focused on advanced robotic mobility.

 Tags